 Kindle is amazon’s ereader.
 Allows me to read up on the latest wherever I am.
 Never caught without a book to read.

 Instapaper is a great service when you encounter an article you want to read but don’t have time to right then.
 Send it to instapaper and it will download it for easier formatting and offline reading when you are reading for it.

 On my iPad, I also have GoodReader.
-This is among the best iPhone apps for business.
+This is an amazing application.
 It integrates with both google docs and Dropbox.
 So if I have documents or PDF files that I need to read, I can download them on the fly or in advance into good reader and then have an excellent reading experience with good reader – almost as good as the kindle, but with more control for zooming.

-In the writing group I have: SimpleNote, AudioNote, HT Recorder, Basecamp, Clevertech Mgmt, WordPress, Highrise, Pastie, Adobe Ideas, and Dragon Diction, which actually are the best iPhone business apps for writing.
+In the writing group I have: SimpleNote, AudioNote, HT Recorder, Basecamp, Clevertech Mgmt, WordPress, Highrise, Pastie, Adobe Ideas, and Dragon Diction

 I spend a lot of time writing in a variety of situations.
 Often simple note is the answer.
 The beauty of simple note is in it’s simplicity.
 List of documents on the left, large expandable writing area on the right and away we go.
 There is a desktop version called Resoph Notes available that automatically syncs your notes.
 So, once you are done typing – it is also available on your desktop with no additional work.
 This is a major feeling of freedom.

 Writing is one thing, but if you are in a meeting that is meaningful to record the conversation, well, the iPhone or iPad works great for that.
 Personally, I am still on the hunt for a great Bluetooth microphone that I can slide in the middle of a conference room table that can pickup all the participants in a meeting.
 But even without it, it is decent quality.
 (Mikey is not quite there, but I’m waiting).